Code-4-Community/jumpstart-frontend/README.md

 ### `README.md` & `.gitignore`

-These last two files are ones courtesy of git hub.
+These two files are ones courtesy of git.
 The `README.md` files is what is displayed on the repository view in git hub.
 You are actually reading this project's `README.md` now. `.md` is the extension of  a markdown file.
 The `.gitignore` is used when you do not want to commit a certain file/directory to your repository.
 All you do is add the file/directory to the `.gitignore` and **git will ignore** the file.

+### `.eslintignore`, `.eslintrc.json`, `.prettierrc`, and `.tslint.json`

+Linting is the process of cleaning up and formatting your code.
+The `.eslintignore` file is like a `.gitignore`, but for the linting, where it will ignore files that are listed.
+`.eslintrc.json`, `.tslint.json`, and `.prettierrc` are files which describe which linting settings to use for linting.

+### `tsconfig.json`

+This is a file which describes the settings to be used in Typescript.

+### `package.json` and `package-lock.json`

+These files tell NPM, or Node Package Manager, how to run your project and which packages and dependencies to download and include. `package.json` is a file that you'll end up editing, and `package-lock.json` is a file that is created for you when you run `npm install` to deal with dependency versions and depdendencies of dependencies.

+### `.travis.yml`

+This file tells [Travis-CI](https://travis-ci.com/) how to build your code and what to do with it in CI/CD (Continuous Integration/Continuous Deployment).
+It's not something you'll need to use during this course.